ChrisForti/Selfhosting-onapi/README.md

 # Setting up:

-1. Image a micro SD card for your Pi.
+1. Image a micro SD card for your Rasberry Pi.

 - Image your micro SD card with **Raspberry Pi OS Lite** using the Raspberry **Pi Imager** utility,